scroobius-pip/fontofweb-cursor-plugin/README.md

 ## Features

-- **Design Inspiration Search**: Find visual design references from millions of curated website screenshots
+- **Design Inspiration Search**: Find visual design references from thousands of curated website screenshots
 - **Font Discovery**: Search and research fonts used across the web
 - **Design Token Export**: Extract colors, typography, and spacing from any website
 - **Color Operations**: Convert, adjust, and analyze colors for design systems